 Blood Drive

-Centenary is partnering with the Red Cross to host a blood drive on Tuesday, October 21, from 12:30 - 5 pm in the Community Room.
-If you would like to sign up to donate blood, you may do so below.
+Centenary is partnering with the Red Cross to host a blood drive.
+If you would like to sign up to donate blood, you may do so by clicking on the link below.
+If you cannot give blood but would like to volunteer, use the volunteer link.

 Music & Arts